audeering/audb/docs/publish.rst

 To load the database,
-or see which databases are available in your repository, we need to tell :mod:`audb2` that it should use our repository instead of its default ones.
+or see which databases are available in your repository, we need to tell :mod:`audb` that it should use our repository instead of its default ones.

 .. jupyter-execute::

-    audb2.config.REPOSITORIES = [repository]
+    audb.config.REPOSITORIES = [repository]
-    audb2.available()
+    audb.available()

 Update a database